snehilvj/dmc-docs/docs/autocomplete/autocomplete.md

 `Autocomplete` is not a searchable select, it is a text input with suggestions.
 Values are not enforced to be one of the suggestions, user can type anything.
 If you need a searchable select, use `Select` component instead.
+ To learn more about the differences between Autocomplete and Select, check [help center article](https://help.mantine.dev/q/select-autocomplete-difference).

 ### Select first option on change